Louisville Cardinals football: Frank Camp era (1946–1968)

-Frank Camp revived the Cardinal Program in 1946 after World War II ended.
+Frank Camp revived the Cardinal Program in 1946 after World War II.
 Camp was collegiate player at Transylvania University in both football and basketball went on to accumulate a 102–35–04 record as a high school coach before he was tabbed for the head job at Louisville.
 Camp was responsible for moving away from the traditional KIAC competition and moving towards a more competitive schedule including match ups against some powerhouse traditional teams.
 Camp would see success early after going 7–0–1 in his second year and was accredited for being able to gel current players with the new recruits returning from war.

-Camp, like King, would see another President pull resources and scholarships in the early 1950s would see both Otto Knop, who at the time was being recruited by Bear Bryant of Kentucky, and Johnny Unitas, who was being recruited by Indiana, elect to stay at Louisville and play for Camp.
+Camp, like King, would see another president pull resources and scholarships in the early 1950s, and would see both Otto Knop, who at the time was being recruited by Bear Bryant of Kentucky, and Johnny Unitas, who was being recruited by Indiana, elect to stay at Louisville and play for Camp.
 Louisville did see a lot of talent leave and they went into a slump from 1950 to 1954.
 Camp would only suffer two losing seasons for the rest of his career.
 The loss of the scholarships saw a loss talent on the team.
 So when scholarships were again available Camp would start to recruit black players and integrate the sports program at Louisville.
-Camp's legacy is tied to three players he brought to Louisville Johnny Unitas, Lenny Lyles and Otto Knop.
+Camp's legacy is tied to three players he brought to Louisville: Johnny Unitas, Lenny Lyles and Otto Knop.

 The most enduring legacy Camp left behind was pioneering integration in southern athletics.
 Camp's first African-American player was Lawrence "Bumpy" Simmons, a local product from Central High School.
 He only played one year in 1952 and left the team on good terms.
 Camp would bring in Andy Walker, George Cain and Lenny Lyles in 1954 and they would become the first black scholarship players at Louisville.
 Once the university was integrated in 1951, Camp and his assistant coach, Wood, sought out potential recruits.
 Coach Wood would be integral in bringing in Lyles who was also a track star.
 All three players would go on to become starters and Lyles and Cain would become a dangerous tandem in the backfield.